Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 View over El Nido Beach and town from the Taraw Cliffs canopy walk.

-El Nido is the most popular island hopping destination in Palawan.
+El Nido is the most popular island hopping destination in Palawan, and it’s one of those rare places that is totally worth the hype.

-Remote islands, large lagoons and lakes, and hidden or partially-concealed beaches are some of the main attractions in El Nido.
+Remote islands, turquoise lagoons and and hidden beaches are some of the star attractions.

 Highlights of Island Hopping in El Nido